yonixw/xwlogger.logger/docs/arch.md

 Each block has defaults if not specified.
 And also a default logger with all default blocks for unspecified scopes.

+Security directives have no scope.
+They are applied to all scopes.
+They get replaced if changed.
+Like if the Env changed.
+See below for exceptions.

 # Security vs Priority

 When asking where to look for configuration, what goes first and last, and which place is more secure, we consider the following: